 How do I configure rules for managing emails in Outlook 2013

 - Check spam folders

 Not everything is 100% and sometimes the good emails get caught in the spam folder.
 Check your spam folders often especially if you are expecting not receiving an email that you are expecting.
 If not consult with your Tech Support Services or Managed IT Services provider.
-Also, you may want to check your corporate email policies in the Office 365 management portal as part of your Cloud Services.
+Also, you may want to check your corporate email policies in the Microsoft 365 management portal as part of your Cloud Services.